Two dead in flash floods in Jeddah

-RIYADH At least two people have died in flash floods in Saudi Arabia's second city of Jeddah after heavy rain, the country's civil defence said on Tuesday.
+RIYADH At least two people have died in flash floods in Saudi Arabia's second city of Jeddah after heavy rain, the country's civil defense said on Tuesday.

 It urged residents to stay indoors and said schools would remain closed on Wednesday.